 It was the politics at the time that were key.
 The Prime Minister, Gordon Brown, habitually called Osborne a lightweight.
 Any reinforcement of that image–with speeches or otherwise–would have proved dangerous.
 Hence David Cameron and William Hague filled the speaking slots at the Birmingham conference.

 So now we know.
 The Prime Minister sensed it…and so did the Tories!
-In the meantime, there’s no denying that George now worked on his public speaking, ready for any conference speech.
+In the meantime, there’s no denying that George has now worked on his public speaking, and is ready for any conference speech.